 This problem exists because it is a very complex industry that requires people with specific industry knowledge and solid technology.
 There are also very low barriers to entry; anyone can start a PPC company with as little as a credit card and a clue.
-Once started, these companies solicit clients using tricks (see this article for more) with the promise of eternal sunshine for a nominal fee.
+Once started, these companies solicit clients using tricks with the promise of eternal sunshine for a nominal fee.
 These promises have given our industry a bad rap over the years, and rightfully so.

 There is also an imbalance of information between the advertiser and the search engine.